cbind/pwsh-enshrouded-server/README.md

 Install the server by running the powershell script `.\install.ps1` in your Powershell.
 If the script is executing successfully, you should see the server files in your configured `serverFilesPath` location.

+You have to start the `enshrouded_server.exe` file inside the server installation location once because it creates some other files like the `enshrouded_server.json`.

 ## Server Configuration

 After installing the server you can configure the server before you start it first.
 Inside the `serverFilesPath` location there is a `enshrouded_server.json` file you can edit.